vimeo/psalm/docs/running_psalm/issues/DocblockTypeContradiction.md

 }
 ```

+## Why this is bad

+This can sometimes point to a flaw in either your docblock types, or some unnecessary runtime checks in an environment where all types can be checked by Psalm, without the need for additional runtime checks.

 ## How to fix

 A lot of old PHP code is set up to prevent unexpected errors with checks like the one above.